Yongle Emperor: Grand Canal

-During the centuries leading up to the Yongle Emperor's reign, the Grand Canal was neglected and partially disappeared.
+In the centuries before the Yongle Emperor's reign, the Grand Canal had fallen into disrepair and was partly unusable.
 (Note: During the Yuan dynasty, rice was supplied to Beijing from the south via sea routes.)
-In the early years of the Yongle Emperor's rule, there were two routes for transporting rice to Beijing to feed the city's inhabitants and northern troops.
-The first route began at Liujiagang in the Yangtze Delta and went through the East China Sea to Tianjin, but this route was risky due to weather and pirates.
-The second route, which went through the rivers and canals of Anhui, Shandong, and Hubei, was problematic because cargo had to be transferred multiple times.
-Every year, 480,000 to 800,000 dan of rice were transported by sea, and even more was transported by inland waterways, with a total of 2 to 2.5 million dan delivered to the north in 1410–1414.
-This slow and difficult transportation of rice put a heavy burden on the population.
-Local officials in Shandong petitioned the Emperor to improve transportation by restoring a continuous waterway from south to north, and the Emperor approved.
-The government then sent 165,000 workers to reconstruct the waterway, and they built a system of fifteen locks in western Shandong.
-After the reconstruction was completed in 1415, transportation became faster and cheaper.
-In 1417 and 1418, the amount of rice shipped increased to 5 and 4.7 million dan, respectively, due to the Emperor's projects, before falling again to 2–3 million per year.
-The transportation was provided by 160,000 soldiers with 15,000 ships, and maintenance was carried out by 47,000 workers.
-The opening of the Grand Canal led to the economic growth of the regions it passed through.
-(Note: Northern Nanzhili, Henan and Shandong.)
-It also resulted in the end of sea transportation of rice to the north, which caused a decline in naval shipbuilding.
+Early in the Yongle Emperor's rule, rice supplies to Beijing and the northern armies relied on two routes.
+One ran from Liujiagang in the Yangtze Delta through the East China Sea to Tianjin, but this sea route was dangerous because of storms and piracy.
+The other passed through inland rivers and canals in Anhui, Shandong, and Hubei, but required multiple transfers of cargo.
+Annually, 480,000 to 800,000 dan of rice were shipped by sea, while inland routes carried even more, with a total of 2 to 2.5 million dan delivered to the north between 1410 and 1414.
+This inefficient system placed a heavy burden on the population.
+The Emperor approved a petition from officials in Shandong for the restoration of a continuous north–south waterway.
+The government mobilized 165,000 workers to rebuild the canal and constructed 15 locks in western Shandong.
+After completion in 1415, transport became faster and cheaper.
+Rice shipments rose to 5 million dan in 1417 and 4.7 million in 1418, before later stabilizing at 2–3 million annually.
+160,000 soldiers handled transport using 15,000 ships, while 47,000 workers maintained the canal.
+The reopening of the Grand Canal stimulated economic growth along its route, (Note: Northern Nanzhili, Henan and Shandong.) but also ended sea transport of grain to the north, contributing to a decline in naval shipbuilding.
 (Note: Later, officials opposed the resumption of rice transportation by sea in order to prevent the development of the naval fleet.)

 The reopening of the Grand Canal had a positive impact on Suzhou.
 Its strategic location in the middle of the canal network south of the Yangtze (which was reconstructed after 1403) allowed the city to regain its status as a major commercial hub and experience a return to prosperity after being deprived of it during the reign of the Hongwu Emperor.
-Meanwhile, Nanjing's political and economic influence declined, relegating it to a regional center, but it remained the foremost cultural center of the empire.
+Nanjing's political and economic influence declined, relegating it to a regional center, though it remained the foremost cultural center of the empire.